ruthwikdasyam/MM2_scripts/Notes.md

 - manipulator can pickup and place objects
 - It can just wait and observe without any navigation or manipualation
 - It can ask for help/clarifications needed at any point

+### Abstract

+A robot that is programmed to coexist with humans need to behave and act closely to humans.
+To achieve this, robot demonstrate behaviors to remember the events, alayze environments, communicate with humans and thus, plans tasks accordingly.
+Robot continuously plans for the tasks based on its memory, observation and user inputs.
+This is achieved by maintaining high level and low level planning by LLM.
+Th